Will declining launch costs, advances in technology and rising public-sector interest position space exploration as the next trillion-dollar industry?

 Privately held space exploration firms have also been developing space technologies, with ambitions such as manned landings on the moon and airplane-borne rocket launchers that could launch small satellites to LEO at a far lower cost, and with far greater responsiveness, than ground-based systems.

 Near term, space as an investment theme is also likely to impact a number of industries beyond Aerospace & Defense, such as IT Hardware and Telecom sectors.
-Morgan Stanley estimates that the global space industry could generate revenue of $1.1 trillion or more in 2040, up from $350 billion, currently.
+Morgan Stanley estimates that the global space industry could generate revenue of more than $1 trillion or more in 2040, up from $350 billion, currently.
 Yet, the most significant short- and medium-term opportunities may come from satellite broadband Internet access.

 Morgan Stanley estimates that satellite broadband will represent 50% of the projected growth of the global space economy by 2040—and as much as 70% in the most bullish scenario.
 Launching satellites that offer broadband Internet service will help to drive down the cost of data, just as demand for that data explodes.